Louis-Joseph Lebret: Third World

 A lecture trip to Brazil in 1947 led Lebret to focus on development in the Third World.
 He worked in Brazil (1947-1954), Colombia (Lebret Mission 1955), Senegal (1958-1959), Lebanon (1960-1964), and other countries.
 Lebret believed that chronic structural evils cannot be corrected by subjective good will but by transformation of those structures, which presupposes a thorough understanding of how they work.
 He believed in the necessity of combining research and rigorous analysis with action.
 He was recognized by the United Nations as an expert on the question of living-standard disparities in the world.

-In 1958 he founded the International Institute for Research and Training, Education and Development (IRFED), later called the International Center Development and Civilizations - Lebret - IRFED.
+In 1958, he founded the International Institute for Research and Training, Education and Development (IRFED), later called the International Center Development and Civilizations - Lebret - IRFED.

 Lebret championed concern for development as a concern of the Catholic Church.
 He was aware of the challenges posed to the Church and the Western by underdevelopment and pushed the argument for an increased solidarity with poor countries.
 He was called upon by Pope Paul VI to participate as an expert in the Vatican Council and assisted in the drafting of Gaudium et spes.
+He was tasked by the Pope with working in Ariccia, together with 29 Council Fathers, 38 experts and around 20 lay people, on the approximately 20,000 notes, criticisms and motions drawn up for Schema XIII, the final draft of the encyclical.

 He was also asked to represent the Holy See at the first UNCTAD (United Nations Conference for Trade and Development) which took place in Geneva in 1965.
 Père Lebret was one of the experts consulted in the drafting of the 1967 encyclical Populorum progressio.

 Lebret died in Paris on 20 June 1966.